-What Do Republicans Believe In?
-Things They Support
+What Do Republicans Believe?
+Things They Stand For

 Generalizing about one particular group can be problematic.
 Do all Republicans believe exactly the same thing?
 Probably not.
 I'm sure there are differences between Republicans about things.

 Some Republicans vote that way because they're fiscally conservative and that trumps differences they may have about social issues.
 Others are less interested in the fiscal position of the party and vote that way due to their religious convictions.